kwoodnyc/Treehouse-iOS-Techdegree-Project-Two/README.md

 # Quiz App

-This Beatles Trivia app was created for iOS created for project 2 of the Treehouse iOS Techdegree.
+This Beatles Trivia app was created for iOS project 2 of the Treehouse iOS Techdegree.

 ## Project Instructions